stuin/Skyrmion/README.md

 - Tiles with different properties sharing the same texture
 - Invisible tiles
 - Changing tiles during runtime
-- Randomly rotating or choosing between mutiple textures
+- Randomly rotating or choosing between multiple textures
+- Perlin noise and related options provided by libnoise
 - Multiple layers rendering below and on top of other objects
 - Using multiple layers to visually extend into other tiles
 - Spawning objects at specific locations on startup